Pi Cluster Documentation

 Grafana Configuration

-Tempo need to be added to Grafana as DataSource
+Tempo need to be added to Grafana as DataSource.
+In Tempo distributed mode, the endpoint to be used is the query-frontend service.

 This can be done automatically when installing kube-prometheus-stack providing the following additional helm chart configuration: